 » More about Employability

-A UK first or second class Honours degree or equivalent internationally recognised qualification usually design; engineering; or a related discipline.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification in design, engineering, or a related subject.
 Other qualifications and relevant experience will be assessed on an individual basis.

 Entry criteria are subject to review and change each academic year.